soudaou/web-app/progress-reports/progress-report-3.md

 #### 5. Q- What parts of the application, in the past week, were enjoyable?

-	A- Getting the the checkboxes to get inserted to the database ,then viewing in another page.
+	A- Getting the the checkboxes to get inserted to the database ,then viewing the selected exercises in another page.

 #### 6. Q- What parts of the application, in the past week, were frustrating?

-	A- Getting the the creat-page to fully work was challenging.
+	A- Getting the creat-page to fully work was challenging.
 The DELETE function was a little tough.

 #### 7. Q- Did you have to radically alter something you'd finished previously?